Infinitely many Lagrangian fillings: Corollaries and Applications

 First, Corollary \ref{cor:concordances} follows by observing that a trivial concordance in the Lagrangian concordance monoid $\mathbb{L}(3,6)$, and $\mathbb{L}(4,4)$, would induce a trivial map on $\cM(\La(3,6))$, and $\cM(\La(4,4))$ respectively.
 Theorems \ref{thm:main} and \ref{thm:main2} imply that the loops $\Sigma_1,\delta^2$, for $\La(3,6)$ and $\Xi_1,\Xi_2,\Xi_3$, for $\La(4,4)$, induce Legendrian loops which act non-trivially on $\cM(\La(3,6))$, and $\cM(\La(4,4))$ respectively.
 Hence the concordances induced by graphing these Legendrian loops are themselves non-trivial.
 The same argument concludes Corollary \ref{cor:fundamentalgroup}.

 Let us now address Corollary \ref{cor:infinitefillings} and Corollary \ref{cor:weinstein}, which shall follow from Theorems \ref{thm:main} and \ref{thm:main2}, with the addition of the upcoming Proposition \ref{prop:cobordism}.
-For that, let us consider the two-sided closure of the braid word $\beta=(\sigma_1\cdot\sigma_2\cdot\ldots\cdot\sigma_{n-1})^{m}$ as depicted in the upper leftmost diagram in Figure \ref{fig:LegLinks_Cobordism}.
+For that, let us consider the two-sided closure, i.e.~the rainbow closure, of the braid word $\beta=(\sigma_1\cdot\sigma_2\cdot\ldots\cdot\sigma_{n-1})^{m}$ as depicted in the upper leftmost diagram in Figure \ref{fig:LegLinks_Cobordism}.
 Let us denote the Legendrian associated to this front $\La(\beta)$.
 Corollary \ref{cor:infinitefillings} is proven with the following geometric construction:

-\begin{prop} Let $\La(n,m)=\La(\beta)$ be the Legendrian torus link given by the braid There exists a decomposable Lagrangian cobordism from $\La(n,m)$ to $\La(n,m+1)$ whose Lagrangian handles have isotropic spheres away from the region with the $\beta$-braiding. \end{prop}
+\begin{prop} Let $\La(n,m)=\La(\beta)$ be the Legendrian torus link given by the braid There exists a decomposable Lagrangian cobordism from $\La(n,m)$ to $\La(n,m+1)$ whose Lagrangian handles have isotropic spheres away from the region with the $\beta$-braiding.
+Similarly, there exists a decomposable Lagrangian cobordism from $\La(n,m)$ to $\La(n+1,m)$. \end{prop}